 During the Annual Meeting of the members of Oregon Restaurant & Lodging Association, Jason will provide a brief overview of the association’s accomplishments and challenges, as well as share strategies for the year ahead.
 Members will also vote on the slate of nominees for the 2017-2018 Board of Directors and proposed changes to the bylaws.

 Running a successful hospitality business in today’s economic environment presents a challenge.
-Representatives from the American Hotel & Lodging Association and the National Restaurant Association will help us navigate the trends and realities of national issues and the local impact they have on the industry.
+Greg Astley from ORLA and Bill Perry from Balance Point Strategies, will help us navigate the trends and realities of national issues and the local impact they have on the industry.

 Hiring Without Headaches: Staffing Solutions